Tithing

 To give you an idea of Church middle management, I earned about $100,000 per year with benefits including pension.
 I could travel pretty much anywhere world-wide with little justification.

-Tithing, the poor and blessings
+The poor and blessings

 True or not, the fact that people are conditioned to feel that they should deprive their children of necessities like shoes to pay the church is just wrong.
 Have faith?
-That’s taking faith to an extreme.
-It’s like saying I won’t take my kids to the doctor because I have faith the Lord will heal them.
+That's taking faith to an extreme.
+It's like saying I won't take my kids to the doctor because I have faith the Lord will heal them.
 Irresponsibility, not faith.
-There’s nothing noble about this and the Church promotes it.
+There's nothing noble about this and the church promotes it.

 Where's the Christ-like compassion?
-Why does the Church have to humble people by making them feel that they have to pay tithing first, and then these destitute people have to beg the church to help them with necessities?
-Doesn’t it make more sense for the people to use the money they have to just pay for the necessities themselves?
-Why does the Church even have to get involved?
-The Church causes the problem in the first place by requiring all of its members to pay 10% of their income before ANYTHING else whether they can afford it or not?
+Why does the church have to humble people by making them feel that they have to pay tithing first, and then these destitute people have to beg the church to help them with necessities?
+Doesn't it make more sense for the people to use the money they have to just pay for the necessities themselves?
+Why does the church even have to get involved?
+The church causes the problem in the first place by requiring all of its members to pay 10% of their income before ANYTHING else whether they can afford it or not?

 From a member: